EriksenJ/ra_guide/README.md

   - It also makes it easy to track file changes and revert to previous versions if necessary.
   - We use the `git` version control system to pull and push files to the Github repositories.
   - Supervisors will add you to the relevant project(s) on GitHub.
-- We store sensitive files on a secure KU server.
+- We store sensitive files on a secure UCPH server.
   - Supervisors can give you access to relevant folders.
-- GDPR-sensitive microdata is stored on a secure server hosted at Statistics Denmark.
+- GDPR-sensitive microdata is typically stored on a secure server hosted at Statistics Denmark.
 This includes administrative data from Statistics Denmark and the Ministry of Education we use in our projects.
   - Documentation on Statistics Denmark's researcher data access and storage is available [here](https://www.dst.dk/en/TilSalg/Forskningsservice).
   - If you work with sensitive microdata, your project supervisor will help you set up access.
   - Before getting access, you are required to read and sign the internal UCPH ECON and Statistics Denmark guidelines on working with sensitive data.